sigp/lighthouse/book/src/onboarding.md

 the contributors.

-We've bundled up our Goals, Ethos and Ideology into one document for you to read through, please read our [About Lighthouse](lighthouse.md) docs. :smile:
+We've bundled up our Goals, Ethos and Ideology into one document for you to read through, please read our [About Lighthouse](lighthouse.md) docs.

 Layer-1 infrastructure is a critical component for the ecosystem and relies heavily on contributions from the community.
 Building Ethereum Serenity is a